rackerlabs/support-how-to/content/how-to/cloud-files/connecting-to-cloudfiles/index.md

     main **Cloud Files** page in the Cloud Control Panel, locate your Cloud Files data center in the **Region** column.
--   **Through the API**: You can find your Cloud Files data center in the storage URL that is part of the reposnse when you authenticate to Cloud Files.
+-   **Through the API**: You can find your Cloud Files data center in the storage URL that is part of the response when you authenticate to Cloud Files.
 For more information, see
     [Retrieving the Authentication Token](https://docs.rackspace.com/docs/cloud-files/v1/developer-guide/#document-getting-started/authenticate).